How To Form A Corporation In California

 In Person: Check, money order, Visa or MasterCard

 Processing times are variable.
-In-person filings are prioritized over mailed filings, but there is no guaranteed processing time unless you pay for expediting.
+In-person filings are prioritized over other filings, but there is no guaranteed processing time unless you pay for expediting.

 Prioritized filing: +$15 (hand delivered)